Red imported fire ant: Behaviour and ecology

 Red imported fire ants are extremely resilient and have adapted to contend with both flooding and drought conditions.
 If the ants sense increased water levels in their nests, they link together and form a ball or raft that floats, with the workers on the outside and the queen inside.
 The brood is transported to the highest surface.
 They are also used as the founding structure of the raft, except for the eggs and smaller larvae.
 Before submerging, the ants will tip themselves into the water and sever connections with the dry land.
 In some cases, workers may deliberately remove all males from the raft, resulting in the males drowning.
 The longevity of a raft can be as long as 12 days.
 Ants that are trapped underwater escape by lifting themselves to the surface using bubbles which are collected from submerged substrate.
 Owing to their greater vulnerability to predators, red imported fire ants are significantly more aggressive when rafting.
 Workers tend to deliver higher doses of venom, which reduces the threat of other animals attacking.
 Due to this, and because a higher workforce of ants is available, rafts are potentially dangerous to those that encounter them.

 Necrophoric behaviour occurs in the red imported fire ant.
 Workers discard uneaten food and other such wastes away from the nest.
 The active component was not identified, but the fatty acids accumulating as a result of decomposition were implicated and bits of paper coated with synthetic oleic acid typically elicited a necrophoric response.
 The process behind this behaviour in imported red fire ants was confirmed by Blum (1970): unsaturated fats, such as oleic acid, elicit corpse-removal behaviour.
 Workers also show differentiated responses towards dead workers and pupae.
 Dead workers are usually taken away from the nest, whereas the pupae may take a day for a necrophoric response to occur.
-Pupae infected by Metarhizium anisopliae are usually discarded by workers at a higher rate; 47.5% of unaffected corpses are discarded within a day, but for affected corpses this figure is 73.8%.
+Pupae infected by Metarhizium anisopliae are usually discarded by workers at a higher rate: while 47.5% of unaffected corpses are discarded within a day, for affected corpses this figure is 73.8%.

 Red imported fire ants have negative impacts on seed germination.
 The extent of the damage, however, depends on how long seeds are vulnerable for (dry and germinating) and by the abundance of the ants.
 One study showed that while these ants are attracted to and remove seeds which have adapted for ant dispersal, red imported fire ants damage these seeds or move them in unfavourable locations for germination.
-In seeds given to colonies, 80% of Sanguinaria canadensi seeds were scarified and 86% of Viola rotundifolia seeds were destroyed.
+In seeds given to colonies, 80% of Sanguinaria canadensis seeds were scarified and 86% of Viola rotundifolia seeds were destroyed.
 Small percentages of longleaf pine (Pinus palustris) seeds deposited by workers successfully germinate, thus providing evidence that red imported fire ants help the movement of seeds in the longleaf pine ecosystem.
 Elaiosome-bearing seeds are collected at a higher rate in contrast to nonelaiosome-bearing seeds and do not store them in their nests, but rather in surface trash piles in the mound vicinity.